timbosTours/python-openai-google-sheets-starter/README.md

 Environment variables are used to securely store sensitive information, such as API keys, outside of your main codebase.
 To configure these for your project, follow these steps:

-1. Copy the .env.template File
+1. Create a .env File
-  In the root directory of your project, you will find a file named `.env.template`.
+  In the root directory of your project, create a new file named `.env`.
-  Make a copy of this file in the same directory and rename it to `.env`.
-  This new `.env` file will be used to store your private keys and other sensitive data.
+  This file will be used to store your private keys and other sensitive data.

 2. Add Environment Variables to the .env File
-  Open the newly created `.env` file in a text editor.
+  Open the `.env` file in a text editor.
-  You will see placeholder values for the variables you need to set.
+  Define each variable on a new line.
 For this project, you will need to set variables for your Google Sheets and OpenAI API keys.
   The format should be `VARIABLE_NAME=value`.
 For example:
   ```plaintext
   GOOGLE_SHEETS_API_KEY=your_google_sheets_api_key